DeanDodds/milestoneproject4/TESTING.md

 |:--:|
 | <b>Add Product Form</b>|

-20. As a site Site Owner, i want to admin pages that allow me to edit content.
-So i can edit products/events to the website
+20. As a site Site Owner, I want admin pages that allow me to edit content, so I can edit products/events on the website.
- * Admin users can edit products and Events by clicking the edit links under each product/event and filling out the form.
+ * Admin users can edit products and events by clicking the edit links under each product/event and filling out the form.

 ![Edit Product Form ](/designdocumentation/screenshots/userstories/us20.png) |
 |:--:|
 | <b>Add Product Form</b>|

-21. As a site Site Owner, i want to admin pages that allow me to delet content.
-So i can delete products/events to the website
+21. As a Site Owner, I want admin pages that allow me to delete content, so I can delete products/events from the website.
- * Admin users can delete products and Events by clicking the delete links under each product/event
+ * Admin users can delete products and events by clicking the delete links under each product/event.

 ![delete Product links ](/designdocumentation/screenshots/userstories/us20.png) |
 |:--:|